Waste Minimisation

 But waste does not have to be wasted.
 By reusing, recycling and especially reducing the amount of rubbish we make, we can make a difference by using less of the worlds precious resources, reducing pollution (as there is less waste to get rid of) and using less energy (as fewer new things have to be made).
 "Reduce, Reuse, Recycle" is an easy guide to cut down on rubbish.
 Using the "3R's" saves you money, reduces the amount of rubbish sent to landfill and also lowers carbon emissions.

-Did you know that we threw away over 49,500 tonnes of rubbish to landfill last year.
-Thats means every Southlander disposed of 545 kilograms of rubbish in 2009.
+Did you know that we threw away over 45,000 tonnes of rubbish to landfill last year.
+That means every Southlander disposed of 495 kilograms of rubbish.

 The most efficient way to stop waste is not to make it.
 We reduce the amount of waste we create by buying few products and by purchasing products that last longer.